MexbaliaMX/ConnectIoT-SC/README.md

 ---
 ### Deployment
 *You can check the contract ID in the .env file.*
-To deploy this smart contract run:
+To deploy this smart contract, run:
 ```bash
 near dev-deploy ./target/wasm32-unknown-unknown/release/connect_iot.wasm
 ```